Star Wars Was the Optimistic Version

 Sky-Fi: Archer Aviation, Starlink, and the Internet That Learned to Fly

-Archer Aviation has announced that its Midnight eVTOL air taxis will fly with Starlink satellite internet.
+Archer Aviation has announced that its Midnight eVTOL air taxis will fly with Starlink satellite Internet.
 This is either the most mundane development in aviation history or the most profound, depending entirely on whether you've tried to stream anything from an airplane recently.

 Continue reading